ceilfors/ceilfors.github.io/_drafts/retrospective.md

 > The manager’s function is not to make people work, but to make it possible for people to work.
   ― *Tom DeMarco, Peopleware*

-To be a good manager, you'll need to understand *flow*, the hard-to-gain state where a knowledge workers would be able to get complex works done.
+To be a good manager, you'll need to understand "[flow](http://softwareengineering.stackexchange.com/a/43124/147900)", the hard-to-gain state where a knowledge workers would be able to get complex works done.
 It is the development managers' job to ensure that all of the engineers are able to enter the flow state.
 It is too easy for you to be unsympathetic about no-flow problems if you are a manager,